Fusion-Lightguns/P.I.G.S-PCBs/README.md

 #### Examples:

-- IR LED board will work with any IR LED gun system.
+- IR LED board will work with any 940nm IR LED gun system.

-- Top Shot ocb are jist buttons shaped like thier PCBS.
+- Top Shot PCB are just buttons shaped like thier PCBS.

 ### Confused On How To Order PCBs?

 - For ordering instructions please see [How To Order PCBs](https://github.com/Fusion-Lightguns/P.I.G.S-PCBs/blob/main/How-To-Order.md)

-### Just want 1 Not 5?
+### Just want 1 or a set Not 5?
 (5 is minimum on most sites)

 - Please see [Fusion Lightguns DIY PCBS](https://www.fusionlightguns.com/shop/DIY-PCBs/9)